Cuba: First years (1902–1925)

 Following disputed elections in 1906, the first president, Tomás Estrada Palma, faced an armed revolt by independence war veterans who defeated the meager government forces.
-The U.S. intervened by occupying Cuba and named Charles Edward Magoon as Governor for three years.
-Cuban historians have characterized Magoon's governorship as having introduced political and social corruption.
+The U.S. intervened by occupying Cuba and named Charles Edward Magoon as governor for three years.
+Cuban historians have characterized Magoon's governorship as introducing political and social corruption.
 In 1908, self-government was restored when José Miguel Gómez was elected president, but the U.S. continued intervening in Cuban affairs.
 In 1912, the Partido Independiente de Color attempted to establish a separate black republic in Oriente Province, but was suppressed by General Monteagudo with considerable bloodshed.

 In 1924, Gerardo Machado was elected president.
 During his administration, tourism increased markedly, and American-owned hotels and restaurants were built to accommodate the influx of tourists.
 The tourist boom led to increases in gambling and prostitution in Cuba.
-The Wall Street Crash of 1929 led to a collapse in the price of sugar, political unrest, and repression.
+The Wall Street crash of 1929 led to a collapse in the price of sugar, political unrest, and repression.
 Protesting students, known as the Generation of 1930, turned to violence in opposition to the increasingly unpopular Machado.
 A general strike (in which the Communist Party sided with Machado), uprisings among sugar workers, and an army revolt forced Machado into exile in August 1933.
 He was replaced by Carlos Manuel de Céspedes y Quesada.

 Revolution of 1933–1940

 In September 1933, the Sergeants' Revolt, led by Sergeant Fulgencio Batista, overthrew Céspedes.
 A five-member executive committee (the Pentarchy of 1933) was chosen to head a provisional government.
 Ramón Grau San Martín was then appointed as provisional president.
 Grau resigned in 1934, leaving the way clear for Batista, who dominated Cuban politics for the next 25 years, at first through a series of puppet-presidents.
 The period from 1933 to 1937 was a time of "virtually unremitting social and political warfare".
-On balance, during the period 1933–1940 Cuba suffered from fragile politic structures, reflected in the fact that it saw three different presidents in two years (1935–1936), and in the militaristic and repressive policies of Batista as Head of the Army.
+On balance, during the period 1933–1940, Cuba suffered from fragile political structures, reflected in the fact that it saw three different presidents in two years (1935–1936), and in the militaristic and repressive policies of Batista as head of the army.